-1. Population within 750 miles: Estimate the population located within 750 miles of North Slope Borough County, Alaska (where the pipeline would be located) and within 750 miles of each county in Washington and Oregon.
-As noted above, the APEEP results presented in Appendix C suggest that the effect of distance on air quality levels off at approximately 750 miles.
+- 1. Population within 750 miles: Estimate the population located within 750 miles of North Slope Borough County, Alaska (where the pipeline would be located) and within 750 miles of each county in Washington and Oregon.
+As noted above, the APEEP results presented in Appendix C suggest that the effect of distance on air quality levels off at approximately 750 miles. - 2.
+Scale the county-level dollar-per-ton values for Washington and Oregon: For each county in Washington and Oregon, the dollar-per-ton values generated by APEEP were scaled in proportion to the ratio of North Slope Borough County's population to the population of each county in Washington and Oregon. - 3.
+Average the scaled dollar-per-ton values: For each pollutant, the scaled dollar-per-ton values estimated in Step 2 were averaged to create the values applied to North Slope Borough County.

-27 At the time of publication, BOEM assumed that any connection from producing blocks in the Chukchi Sea to TAPS would be completed to transport production from existing leases, prior to any production resulting from the new National OCS Program.
-However, the costs of this new pipeline construction are being estimated to assure that
+32 At the time of publication, BOEM assumed that any connection from producing blocks in the Chukchi Sea to TAPS would be completed to transport production from existing leases, prior to any production resulting from the completed to transport production from existing leases.